adamgate/ML-Image-Gatherer/README.md

 1. Navigate to the root folder of the application in your terminal.
 2. To get 100 images of cats, run the following command: `py image_gatherer.py scrape --query cat --num 100`
-3. Get 100 images of dogs: `py image_gatherer.py scrape --query dog --num 100`
+3. To get 100 images of dogs: `py image_gatherer.py scrape --query dog --num 100`

 **The second method is running a batch of queries from a file.**